 Women tend to view failed relationships as personal failures.
 They wonder where they went wrong and the ‘what ifs’ and ‘if onlys’ start coursing their mind.
 As a result, their self-esteem takes a hit.
 The rejection from their partners is taken personally and internalized to a large extent.
 In fact, a study from the Psychological Bulletin reports that women experience shame, guilt, and embarrassment strongly.
 Let’s understand this better with an example.

 Soon enough, she was oscillating between intense self-hatred and pity parties.
 But, in reality, nothing was wrong with Amanda per se.
 Her partner simply didn’t see the relationship working out.
-The first component of the no-contact rule female psychology is self-doubt.
+The first component of the no-contact rule female psychology is questioning every aspect of her personality.
+When you sit there and wonder, “Is she thinking about me during no-contact?”, she is busy diving into the pool of self-deprecation.

 2. Grief and sorrow are the female response to no-contact